embroidery-space/xsp-specs/oxs/OXS.md

 ### `palette`

-This section is optional and holds `palette_item` elements.
+Holds `palette_item` elements.

-The `palette_item` element with index `0` (usually, the first one in the palette) always defines the cloth/fabric color.
-If the `index` attribute is not specified, the first `palette_item` in the palette is assumed to define the cloth/fabric color.
+If the `palette` tag is missing or empty, than we consider the palette to be empty.

 During parsing, you can use `properties.palettecount`, if specified, to properly handle the `palette`.
 However, the only source of truth about a palette is the `palette` itself.

-If the `palette` tag is missing or empty, than we consider the palette to be empty.

 Note that the size of the palette is not restricted and can contain any number of `palette_item`s.